 The story of the Bakewell witches is unique within the annals of English witchcraft and a tale thought by some to be so fantastical that it may not even be true.
-New research however not only places the event firmly in the context of the times, but helps to create a thorough picture of the events that brought the orginal story into being.
+Yet research cannot only place the event firmly in the context of the times, but it can also help create a picture of the events that originally brought the story into being.

 The Old House

-It’s a place chocked full of both local artefacts and more exotic items alike, with the very fabric of the building acting as a guide to the wider history of the local area.
-Having begun its life way back in 1534 as the home of local tax collector Ralph Gell, it was much expanded during the reign of Elizabeth I before going on to provide further use during the period in which the industrial revolution first came to the town in 1777, at which time it was divided into a number of smaller cottages for the families of local millworkers courtesy of the father of the factories, Sir Richard Arkwright.
-But amongst all of the makers that are bound to the material history of the building, there is one in particular that may well act as a signpost to what is undoubtedly the most curious tale of Bakewell's past.
+Its a place chocked full of both local artefacts and more exotic items alike, with the very fabric of the building acting as a guide to the wider history of the local area.
+Having begun its life way back in 1534 as the home of local tax collector Ralph Gell, it was much expanded during the reign of Elizabeth I before going on to provide further use during the period in which the Industrial Revolution came to the town, at which time it was divided into a number of smaller cottages for the families of local millworkers courtesy of that ‘father of the factories’, Sir Richard Arkwright.
+But amongst all of the markers that are bound to the material history of the building, there is one in particular that may well act as a signpost to what is undoubtedly the most contentious tale of Bakewell's past.

-In the British Isles, apotropaic symbolism has been ever-present for thousands of years be it in the form of prehistoric cave art, Christian crosses or in the architectural imagery of gargoyles and grotesques, but on occasion, social circumstance has caused particular spikes in its popularity.
-At those moments, it’s implementation has been much the same irrespective of contemporary religious belief; and the witch-craze of the fifteenth and sixteenth centuries has left us with a legacy of such markings across houses, churches and even in landscape itself.
+In the British Isles, apotropaic symbolism has been ever-present for thousands of years, be it in the form of prehistoric cave art, Christian crosses, or in the architectural imagery of gargoyles and grotesques, but on occasion, social circumstance has caused particular spikes in its popularity.
+At those moments, its implementation has been much the same irrespective of contemporary religious belief; and the witch-craze of the fifteenth and sixteenth centuries has left us with a legacy of such markings across houses, churches, and even in the landscape itself.

 The Witches of Bakewell